-By getting a draft proposal pre-reviewed by the state office you will have a better sense of how your proposal will score, and if there are particular problems that might indicate a lower ranking there may be time to adjust the proposal to gain a better ranking.
+By getting a draft proposal pre-reviewed by the state office you will have a better sense of how your proposal will score, and if there are problems that indicate a lower ranking there may be time to adjust the proposal to gain a better ranking.

-- 8. Proposals are sent to the national office at USDA, which sends each proposal to at least one independent, non-federal reviewer to evaluate and rank.
+8. Proposals are sent to the national office at USDA.

+USDA sends each proposal to at least one independent, non-federal reviewer to evaluate and rank.
 The state office score is then averaged with the independent reviewer score.
-Priority points are added to the average score. - 9.
+Priority points are added to the average score.

 Final scoring, including Program Administrator priority points awarded for geographic diversity.

 Be forewarned that those final (up to) 10 points can make a critical difference.
-If you are in an underserved state, it may work in your favor, and if not, you want to do everything possible to maximize your points on all the other factors.
+If you are in an underserved state or have never received a VAPG grant, it may work in your favor, and if not, you want to do everything possible to maximize your points on all the other factors.

 10. Awards announced.
-(Expected in May 31, 2018)
+(Expected Fall 2021)